RuanCosta-Jitterbit/webappsnap/README.md

 - `width` and `height`: The default image pixel width and height for full screen snaps.
 (This is used unless a page, operation, or step defines a `viewport`.
 See below.)

+- `scale`: The scaling factor for saved images.

 - `jpg_quality`: (0-100).
 The JPEG image quality setting, when saving JPEG images (`"ext": ".jpg"`).
 Lower values produce lower quality but smaller (file size) image files.

 - `headless`: `true` or `false`.
 If `true`, the web browser runs in 'headless' mode.